tonysoft/LoopBackRelationships/README.md

 ##Part 2 - Building a App which accesses your API

-First, run a **[Student Enrollment App](http://localhost:3000)** at our School and includes Classes, Teachers and easily and seamlessly explores all of their interrelationships.
+First, run the **[Student Enrollment App](http://localhost:3000)** from our School which includes Classes, Teachers and easily and seamlessly explores all of their interrelationships.

 **Note**: you will only be able to **Run the App** locally if you followed the **installation instructions** at the **Top of Part 1** above.